-Highlights of the Phoenix Belize: The rooms
+Highlights of The Phoenix Belize: The rooms

 Ranging in size from one-bedroom, 1100 square-foot units to sprawling three-bedroom suites, there’s a room type that will suit everyone from couples to families to groups.

 Each includes a spacious kitchen with all the necessary gadgets for those who like to cook their own meals, a living room, bathroom with a shower and jet tub, washer/dryer and a massive balcony complete with loungers and a table for al fresco dining.

 The resort was built right on the waterfront which makes it easy to catch the spectacular Caribbean sunrises right from your room, and has easy beach access (though it’s worth noting guests won’t want to lounge on it—very few resorts in San Pedro have beach areas since the beaches themselves aren’t big enough).

 You could easily spend an entire week at the Phoenix without needing to leave for anything.
 The on-site Red Ginger restaurant serves breakfast, lunch and dinner, and guests who prefer to eat in the comfort of their suite (likely decked out in a bathrobe, because vacation) can order room service.

 Of course, the pool area is the Phoenix’s crown jewel, where there are two heated saline pools including an infinity pool that looks out past a grove of swaying palm trees to the Caribbean Sea.

 Actually it does get better than that, thanks to all of the complimentary extras that The Phoenix Resort provides for guests.
 Transfers from the airport or ferry terminal are included, and bicycles, kayaks and standup paddle boards are all available to borrow.
 Guests have access to area gyms including a crossfit facility, and there’s also a morning yoga class twice per week.

-But it’s safe to say the most popular pastime is the daily cocktail hour, where guests can mingle while sipping on wine, beer or rum punch—all complimentary, of course.
+But it’s safe to say the most popular pastime is the daily cocktail hour from 5-6 pm, where guests can mingle while sipping on wine, beer or rum punch—all complimentary, of course.

 The little touches

 Guests might walk into their room to find sweet treats and a rum bar with a personalized note set up, the staff bend over backwards for any request (don’t even think about picking up your own bag—it’s handled!), and there’s a whole stockpile of items available for forgetful folks to borrow such as sunscreen, tweezers, even stain remover.

 It’s that attention to detail that puts The Phoenix Resort in a league of its own, making it one of the best places to stay in Belize.

-Pricing: Rates start at $325 USD per night for a one bedroom suite in low season, and max out at $825 USD per night for a three-bedroom unit during peak season.
+Pricing: Rates start at $350 USD per night for a one bedroom suite in low season, and max out at $850 USD per night for a three-bedroom unit during peak season.

 How to get there: After arriving at Belize International Airport, there are two options: a 20-minute flight over to San Pedro with Tropic Air or Maya Island Air, or taking a ferry.
 The San Pedro Belize Express is the fastest ferry, taking about 90 minutes with a quick stop in Caye Caulker en route.